Azure-Samples/azure-opensource-labs/cloud-native/aks-open-service-mesh/03-applying-zero-trust/README.md

 # Part 3: Applying Zero-Trust to the Bookstore application

-So far we've deployed and exposed the Bookstore app via managed NGINX ingress controller and onboarded the Bookstore namespaces to OSM.
+So far you have deployed and exposed the Bookstore app via managed NGINX ingress controller and onboarded the Bookstore namespaces to OSM.
 Communication between pods within the service mesh is wide-open with the **permissive traffic policy** enabled and books are being stolen by the `bookthief` app.
-We need to lock things down and ensure `bookthief` is no longer able to communicate with `bookstore` and steal any more books.
-We'll also ensure we have end-to-end encryption in place for internal communication between the ingress and backend services using mutual TLS (mTLS).
+You need to lock things down and ensure `bookthief` is no longer able to communicate with `bookstore` and steal any more books.
+You will also ensure you have end-to-end encryption in place for internal communication between the ingress and backend services using mutual TLS (mTLS).

 Please ensure you have completed the steps in [Part 2: Bookstore application deployment](../02-deploying-bookstore-app/README.md) before you proceed.